 NICOLA is the first large scale longitudinal study of ageing to be set up in Northern Ireland.
 Set up in 2013, and follows the lives of 8,500 people from across Northern Ireland.
 It aims to explore why and how certain social, economic and biological factors are changing the lives of older people.

-National Institute of Health Research Bioresource
+National Institute for Health and Care Research (NIHR) BioResource

 COVID-19 Psychiatry and Neurological Genetics Study – a new study to assess impact of COVID-19 on mental, physical and neurological health.